tonyChanDev/tonyLeisureCentreBookingSystem/README.md

 ![image](https://github.com/user-attachments/assets/eec83c45-b511-452a-9796-3abb1732098f)

-<p>If the sections has been created, a error massage will be responsed.</p>
+<p>If the sections had been created before, a error massage will be responsed.</p>

 ![image](https://github.com/user-attachments/assets/2c8e9a03-b5ea-4eb2-b991-a598f3d3355a)